 - Add instant espresso and vanilla into wet batter until just combined.

-- Alternating, add butter and dry ingredients until just mixed.
+- Alternating, add buttermilk and dry ingredients until just mixed.

 - Pour into prepared bundt pan.